Volunteering’s a great way to get more involved in the Greenbelt story.

 Our volunteering roles give you a chance to try out new skills, gain experience, face fresh challenges, make friends, enjoy being part of a team and, most of all, have fun making a great festival happen.

 There are oodles of ways to volunteer.
-We have lots of teams that work over the weekend, or during the Build week before the festival opens.
+We have lots of teams that volunteer over the weekend, or during the Build week before the festival opens.
 Some teams also plan and prepare during the year.